ByLwansta: Your Absolutely Right EP, Hype Magazine & COLORS (2016–17)

-SPIJØNGET (2019–present)

 Personal life and side projects

 Nkanyuza graphic designs and offers art direction and visual communication services under NORMVL.
 After having gained tremendous insight through his research on visual communication in music for his college research paper, he has since designed cover artwork for various artists in Durban, in various genres such as hip hop, jazz, afro-pop, folk and RnB.

 He officially graduated from Pearson Institute of Higher Education in April 2018.

 Nkanyuza has a small collection of CDs, a majority of which he orders online due to the lack of availability in local music stores.
 He does this to unpack and analyse the sleeve designs and find the designers and art directors behind them.
 His favorite cover artwork designs are for Madvillain's (MF DOOM and Madlib) Madvillainy, by Jeff Jank and Eric Coleman, and Kanye West's 808s & HeartBreak by Brian Donnelly.

 He is a huge fan of T-Pain's music and cultural impact, and of Lana Del Rey's music, and has hardcopies of all 4 of her major releases.

 Nkanyuza cites Eminem, 50 Cent, Lana Del Rey, Tyler the Creator, Anderson Paak, Frank Ocean, Lil Wayne, MF DOOM, Kendrick Lamar, Kanye West, AKA and Al Jarreau as influences on his musical identity and performance.